 On the 25th of November around 12:00, the respondent and 119 other people on the move (POM) were pushed back from Mikrochori (GR) to Kiremitçisalih (TK).
 The respondent, a 25-year-old Moroccan woman, was subjected to a chain pushback first from Bulgaria to Greece on the 24th and then from Greece to Turkey on the 25th.

 After living in Istanbul for some years, the respondent and her husband made the journey to the Turkish-Greek border.
-After traveling to Edirne two days prior, the couple and six other POM left the city for the border at around 19:00 on the 21st.
+After traveling to Edirne two days prior, the couple and six other people left the city for the border at around 19:00 on the 21st.
 In addition to the respondent and her husband, the group consisted of five adults from Morocco and one Tunisian all aged from 20 – 28 years old.
 The respondent was the only female.

 Pushing forward, the group reportedly tried to find Greek police somewhere in the mountains.
 The respondent reported, “it was so cold that we almost died.”
 After five hours, they stumbled upon a church and a few houses.
 They first asked a resident to call the police before asking them for bread.
 The phone call was made, yet no food was given.
 The time was around 4:00 on the 25th of November.

 Driving for around one hour, the van came to a stop near what looked like a garage with aging walls.
 Around the building, the respondent confirmed there was a fence and woods.
-Standing in front of the building, the respondent found three male officers and one female officer dressed in the same uniform as those driving the van (see Image 7).
-Before entering, one officer asked all POM to remove their clothing.
+Standing in front of the building, the respondent found three male officers and one female officer dressed in the same uniform as those driving the van.
+Before entering, one officer asked all group members to remove their clothing.
 The men were reportedly told to strip naked, at which time all remaining cigarettes and money were taken.
 Only their shirts and trousers were returned.
 The respondent was separated from the men and searched by the female officer in a small, private room.
 After a full body search, everything was returned to the respondent.
 The time was around 8:00 on the 25th of November.